David Blunkett: Later career

 In 2013, Blunkett joined the advisory board of global wealth consultancy Oracle Capital Group, continuing in that role until 2017.

 Blunkett became chair of the David Ross Education Trust, one of Britain's largest Multi-academy trusts, sponsored by Carphone Warehouse founder David Ross, in 2015.
 He resigned in 2017, along with several others members of the board, when the sponsor would not acknowledge or take action on major issues raised about governance procedures, and the blocking of an independent review initiated by Blunkett and the then Chief Executive Wendy Marshall.

 Blunkett was appointed as Professor of Politics in Practice at the University of Sheffield in June 2015.
+He was subsequently made Emeritus Professor of the University in April 2026.
 In 2017, he received an Honorary Doctorate for services to government and education from the University of Huddersfield.

 In 2021–2022, Blunkett was tasked by Sir Keir Starmer to lead a Council of Skills Advisors to produce a major report on skills, which was published in October 2022 and entitled: Learning and Skills for Economic Recovery, Social Cohesion and a More Equal Britain.
 This helped form the basis of the incoming Starmer government's skills agenda, including the establishment of Skills England.

+From October 2025 to July 2026, Blunkett co-chaired, with Nick Herbert, Baron Herbert of South Downs (former Conservative policing minister and chair of the College of Policing), the Police Leadership Commission, which undertook a nine-month investigation concluding with the publication of its report, Professionalism and performance – police leadership for the future, on 6 July 2026.

+In 2026, Blunkett was a member of the special House of Lords Retirement and Participation committee, which sat between January and July 2026 and published its report on 15 July 2026.